semrush/intergalactic/website/docs2/components/skeleton/skeleton.md

 - For large-sized illustrations like screenshots on landings or blog pictures, consider using a multi-step loading process.
 Show small pictures and the Skeleton initially, replace them with text and user pictures, and then load the large image blurred before fully loading it.

-@table-caption Skeleton for large illustrations
+Table: Skeleton for large illustrations

 | Step                        | Appearance example                |
 | --------------------------- | --------------------------------- |